Migiro-Johans/alx-system_engineering-devops/0x00-shell_basics/README.md

 8th script moves a file from one directory to another 9th script deletes a file
 10th script deletes a directory forcefully
+11th script changes working directory to the previous one